Raku/6.d-prep/d-docs/New-Features-Policy.md

 * If the impact score of the addition is between 120pt ..^ 300pt, this step is optional, unless at least one core developer request this step to be performed.

+#### Notes on Feasibility

+The requirement of unsupported features for the trial implementation, such as the use of NQP, is *not* a reason why a the implementation should not be created.
+If such features are required, the module's documentation should be clear that it's an experiment for core inclusion and the easiest way to make that fact clear is to place the module into `CoreLab::` namespace.

+However, there will be cases where a separate implementation is not feasible or even possible.
+In such cases, the feature must require the use of `experimental` pragma to be enabled by the user.
+The experimental status must last for at least 3 months.

+For a major version language release, features that have been experimental for 3 months must be
+either: (a) accepted and their experimental status removed; (b) rejected and the feature removed entirely; (c) sufficiently modified to warrant a new experimental period; (d) kept as is, but a detailed explanation must be written explaining why the experiment must go on unchanged.
+The goal here is to avoid having experimental features being too "stable" (e.g. a few users use it and then leave their modules to rot, in several years a bunch of others rely on those modules, and now you have a ton of software relying on an exprimental feature).
+Provision (d) allows for extended experiments for cases where lack of volunteers' time prevents sufficient evaluation or modification of the feature.

 ### 5) REVIEW BY CORE DEVELOPERS

 A "core developer" is a person who has a commit bit to a largely-compliant, "usable" implementation